lucaz88/FunTraits/Readme.md

 #### Prepare input files

-You can either test the WF with the two provided genomes in the folder `input_genomes`, or you can delete them and place your desired genomes in that folder.
+You can either try the WF with the test genomes provided in the folder `input_genomes`, or you can delete them and place your desired genomes in that folder.

 Genomes are expected to be placed in that specific folder (i.e. `input_genomes`), have the extension `.fna` and not be compressed.
 However you can change these parameters by editing the variables `genome_dir`, `genome_ext` and `sfds` in the file `workflow/Run_FunLuca.smk`.